B3ns44d/B3ns44d/README.md

 - 👨🏽‍💻 I’m currently an Computer Science student at Youcode [Youcode](https://www.youcodema/) in the web development field;
 - 🌱 I’m currently learning everything 🤣;
-- 🤔 My interests are with Analyze data , data visualizations, Game Development, etc..;
+- 🤔 My interests are with AI, Game Development, etc..;
 - 💬 if you have any question feel free to ask;
-- ⚡ Fun fact: I love to draw and play guitar / drums;
+- ⚡ Fun fact: I love to draw and play games;

 **Languages and Tools:**